jakub-mata/tax-registry-blockchain/README.md

 ## Requirements

-The current version is only supported on Linux.
+The current version is supported on all devices where the .NET runtime can run.

 - .NET SDK version 8 or higher
     - check [.NET docs](https://learn.microsoft.com/en-us/dotnet/core/sdk) for more info